-I love the traditions in peoples lives, everyones is different.
-I wouldn’t change one tradition in my life.
-I just wish I would have learned at a younger age how important these were, and would of cherished them way back then.
+Everyone has different family traditions, and its amazing to hear and see them.
+I wouldn’t change one tradition in my life, although I wish I would have learned at a younger age how important these were and would have cherished them way back then.
 You never get time to go back to share these with the people who inspired you.
 I think as I write these and remember all the things that my family did when we were younger that most of the time didn’t seem to matter back then but now means so much.

 “Own Who You Are – Be proud of your Heritage and get back to your roots